-The speech portion of the exam evaluates your ability to hear speech sounds your ability to understand and repeat back words that are presented at a comfortable listening level.
-Your specialist may also use speech sounds to determine your most comfortable listening level (MCL) and the upper limits of comfort for listening (UCL).
+During the hearing test in Toronto and Scarborough. the speech portion of the exam evaluates your ability to hear speech sounds your ability to understand and repeat back words that are presented at a comfortable listening level.
+Your hearing test specialist in Toronto and Scarborough may also use speech sounds to determine your most comfortable listening level (MCL) and the upper limits of comfort for listening (UCL).

-As part of a hearing exam, your specialist will test your “tympanometry and acoustic reflexes”.
+As part of a hearing test in Toronto, your specialist will test your “tympanometry and acoustic reflexes”.
 For these tests, a soft plug will be placed in each ear which will change pressure and generate noises.
 This will help gauge how your eardrum is moving and will measure the reflexive responses of the middle ear muscles.

 Advanced Test – Our SIN-GAP™ Test

 We’re proud to announce our new advanced test in Toronto and Scarborough we call our SIN-GAP™ test.
 This test is only offered at Hearing Aid Source Toronto and Scarborough locations and offers many unique measurements relating to the #1 concern of hearing aid wearers – their ability to process speech (desired sounds) in noisy environments